plus3it/github-codebuild-webhook/README.md

 export CB_EXTERNAL_BUILDSPEC=false # Set to true if repo for the CodeBuild project is different from repo where webhook is created export CB_GIT_REPO_ENV=REPO_TO_BUILD # Name of ENV variable CodeBuild project uses to know which repo to clone.
 Use with CB_EXTERNAL_BUILDSPEC. export CB_GIT_REF_ENV=REF_TO_BUILD # Name of ENV variable CodeBuild project uses to know which git ref to checkout.
-Use with CB_EXTERNAL_BUILDSPEC.
+Use with CB_EXTERNAL_BUILDSPEC. export CB_ENV # key=value pairs of any extra Environment Variables to be included in the CodeBuild jobs.
+Example: CB_ENV="FOO=bar;ABC=123"
 ```

 5. Run `serverless deploy`